fusepoolP3/p3-literal-extraction-transformer/README.md

 the long literal value.
 The passed transformer needs to accept `text/plain` and support `text/turtle` as response format.
 If this is not the case the request will not be accepted.
+* __lang__ _(`0..n`, default: any)_: Allows to explicitly define the set of
+processed languages.
+If missing all languages will be processed. _NOTE_ that literals without language tag will also be processed as their language is assumed to be unknown (to be determined by a language detection feature of the called transformer).p
 * __lit-pred__ _(`0..n`, default: `rdfs:comment`, `skos:note`, `skos:definition`,
 `schema:description`)_: The URIs of predicates of literals used to extract information from.
 If not present the defaults will be used.